Schnitzel/hass-miner/README.md

 [![hacs][hacsbadge]][hacs]
 [![Project Maintenance][maintenance-shield]][user_profile]

-Controll your Braiins OS+ enabled Bitcoin miner from Home Assistant.
+Control your Braiins OS+ enabled Bitcoin miner from Home Assistant.

 Uses [pyasic](https://github.com/UpstreamData/pyasic) by [UpstreamData](https://github.com/UpstreamData) to talk to the APIs of the miners.